 Figure 3 describes the circuit diagram for the setup of the braille display.
 To show this circuit diagram, we have laid out how we plan to setup each solenoid in our device.
-Note that there will be 25 such solenoids connected in parallel to the power supply shown in figure 3.
-The
+Note

 One of the design choices we made was to display only 4 braille characters at a time.
 The reasoning behind this is based on the cost factor of building a prototype with a larger number of characters and is covered in section 3 Cost analysis in this document.